Overrided/Fb2.Document/Readme.md

 ## Editing

-Since `2.1.0` version of a library all descendants of `Fb2Node` class provide content manipulation APIs along with `Attributes` modification methods.
+All descendants of `Fb2Node` class provide content manipulation APIs along with `Attributes` modification methods.
 All content of `Fb2Document` is represented by instances of two core classes:

  - `Fb2Element` - represents `plain text` node of some kind.